richpauloo/rp/content/publication/well_failure/index.md

 ### Backstory

-This publication grew out of the [2018 California water data Challenge](https://findanewway.ca.gov/2018/11/20/cawaterdatachallenge/), for which my team was awarded a winning prize.
+This publication grew out of the [2018 California water data Challenge](https://findanewway.ca.gov/2018/11/20/cawaterdatachallenge/), for which our team was awarded a winning prize.

 <center>{{< tweet 1053082342279892992 >}}</center>

-### Video abstract

-{{<youtube hCND7PohWqM>}}